 Our curriculum emphasizes a diversity of ecological and evolutionary approaches including the study of fishes, invertebrates, marine mammals, marine microbiology, and oceanography.

-For the major, you'll complete XX credits, consisting of courses in biology, marine biology and related science and mathematics courses, and 120 credits overall.
+For the major, you'll take courses in biology, marine biology and related science and mathematics courses, which totals 120 credits.